Alpha-Guardian/Engram/docs/METHOD.md

 - runtime and shadow cleanliness
 - overfit and hidden-family boundary disclosure

-The public repo also documents a stricter internal scientific contract:
+The public repo also documents a stricter internal mainline:

-- the formal mainline requires `logiqa + gsm8k + ifbench`
+- the formal mainline monitors multiple benchmark routes rather than one benchmark only
+- in the current public line, that includes `LogiQA`, `GSM8K`, and a narrow instruction-following benchmark
-- external dev and external blind are treated as required multi-route gates, not optional side receipts
+- external dev and external blind are treated as required gates, not optional side receipts

 See: